innFactory/create-react-app-material-typescript-redux/README.md

 # Create React App example with Material-UI, TypeScript, Redux and Routing

-This is a new verison with React Hooks, Material-UI 4 (alpha) and React-Redux 7 (beta).
+This is a new verison with React Hooks, Material-UI 4 (beta) and React-Redux 7 (hooks are in alpha).
 We use this template for all our new projects.
 But if you want a well testet one with no alphas and betas you can use the [previous version](https://github.com/innFactory/create-react-app-material-typescript-redux/tree/v1) with class componets and very stable dependencies.

 <img width="100%" src="screenshot.png" alt="example"/>